answebdev/shoppies/README.md

 ## The Challenge

-Create a webpage that can search [OMDB](http://www.omdbapi.com/ "OMDB") for movies, and allow the user to save their favorite films they feel should be up for nomination.
+Create a webpage that can search [OMDB](http://www.omdbapi.com/ "OMDB") for movies, and allow users to save their favorite films they feel should be up for nomination.
 When they've selected 5 nominees they should be notified they're finished.

 ### Requirements